bml-research/data_analysis_bml/excel/excel_11_data_visualization.md

 Let's have a look at the following dataset:

 ![Box plot data](./pics_11_data_visualization/fig12.png)
-*<sub>Figure 12: Data about calories from fat for different food categories.</sub>*
+*<sub>Figure 12: Data about life span in different animal species.</sub>*

-And compare the different categories for calories from fat and total calories.
+And compare the maximum life span between different classes.

 The questions that can be asked are:
 - What is the median value per category?